postmodern/sketches/README.txt

   require 'sketches'

-Sketches can also be configured to use a custom editor command:
+Sketches can be configured to use a custom editor command:

   Sketches.config :editor => 'gvim'